thanos-io/thanos/docs/proposals/202011_vertical_block_sharding.md

 #### Cons

 * We didn't solve the problem completely, but we delayed it as much as we could to get some benefits out of the delaying process.
-* Cases were large number of blocks participate in a compaction process and result in an invalid block would cause the sharding algorithm to be triggered, even though sharding at that point might not be necessary.
+* Cases where large number of blocks participate in a compaction process and result in an invalid block would cause the sharding algorithm to be triggered, even though sharding at that point might not be necessary.

 ### Design Decisions